-- 1. Clearly identifies a state candidate; but - 2.
-Does not expressly advocate the election or defeat of the candidate; and any single source of more than \$36,500 in a calendar year if the communication is made at the behest of the candidate featured in the communication.
+- 1. Clearly identifies a state candidate; but - Does not expressly advocate the election or defeat of the candidate; and - 3.
+Is disseminated, broadcast, or otherwise published within 45 days of an election, may not receive a contribution from any single source of more than \$38,800 in a calendar year if the communication is made at the behest of the candidate featured in the communication.
 (Section 85310.)